 Beat the butter till pale.
 Add the sugar and continue to beat for another minute or two.
 Fold in the almond meal and then add the eggs one at a time, beating well after each.
 Stir in the lemon rind, lemon juice and polenta and mix till just combined.
 Pour the batter into the prepared cake tin.

 Stir the cornflour and sugar into the berries until there are no lumps and it is well mixed.
-Spoon over the top of the cake and bake for 35 - 45 minutes or until an inserted skewer comes out clean.
+Spoon over the top of the cake, evenly scatter the flaked almonds across the berries and bake for 35 - 45 minutes or until an inserted skewer comes out clean.

 Allow to cool for at least half an hour, then serve warm with creme fraiche or natural yoghurt.